llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       does not use the clause and reports a warning diagnostic, which can be suppressed or converted to an error using the `-W{no-,error=}openacc-ignored-clause` command-line options.
-    * `num_workers` and `vector_length` currently do not affect
-      orphaned `loop` constructs.
+    * `vector_length` currently does not affect orphaned `loop` constructs.
     * Notes:
+        * In the cases of `num_workers` and `vector_length`, OpenACC 3.3
-        * OpenACC 2.6 specifies only that the arguments must be integer expressions.
-However, OpenMP specifies the stricter requirements above for `num_teams`, `num_threads`, and `simdlen`, to which Clacc translates the above clauses.
+          specifies only that the arguments must be integer expressions.
+          However, OpenMP 5.2 specifies the stricter requirements above for `thread_limit` and `simdlen`, to which Clacc translates them.
         * A non-positive value here probably doesn't make sense anyway.
 Moreover, if the argument is an integer constant (so that it can be statically analyzed), gcc 7.3.0 warns if